-The finish process for stained wood cabinets begins with the selection of the finest hardwoods.
+The finish process for our Signature and Signature Plus stained wood cabinets begins with the selection of the finest hardwoods.
 The wood is screened to help ensure that the natural tones blend to create a furniture look that will also stand up to everyday wear and tear.
 Our oven-cured, catalyzed varnish is manufactured by Akzo-Nobel, a world leader that produces superior furniture finishes.
 Our oven finish has also been tested against 26 different household chemicals for a 24-hour period.

 10-Step Finish Process:

 Sanding from medium grit to very fine grit sequence.
 Sanding follows a strict grit sequence of sand paper that is completed by vacuum cleaning of the wood to ensure that the wood surface is free of all dust and particles.

 Toner applications: the first toner is applied to selected stain components to enhance the natural wood beauty and graining.
 Then components are oven cured at 130° F, followed by a second toner application and oven curing.

 Wood conditioner is used before the stain prep coat to prepare the wood surface and to reduce imperfections.
 Conditioning is followed by oven curing at 130° F.

 Hand sand and dust removal: After the wood conditioning has been completed, more sanding is required prior to stain to help ensure an even surface.

 Stain application and hand wiping.
 Stain is evenly applied to all surfaces.
 This deep penetrating stain is applied for even coverage on all profiles.
 The wood is then hand wiped to remove excess stain and and emphasize the natural wood grain.
 The wood is then oven cured at 130° F.

 Catalyzed stain sealer is applied to protect the stain and seal components.
 All stained components receive two coats of tough, non-yellowing, catalyzed sealer and then are oven cured at 130° F.